• Skip to primary navigation

 Jump to Recipe Print Recipe

-homemade sweet potato dog treats in a large glass jar.
+Sweet potato banana dog treats in a small glass storage jar.

-photo collage of homemade sweet potato dog treats ingredients and baked treats in a bowl.
+Sweet potato banana dog treats piled in a bowl.

-homemade sweet potato dog treats in a white bowl.
+Homemade sweet potato banana dog treats in a bowl.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.